 Fort Smith is a larger medium-sized city located in the state of Arkansas.
 With a population of 88,194 people and 20 constituent neighborhoods, Fort Smith is the second largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Smith is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fort Smith isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Smith are a mix of both white- and blue-collar jobs.
 Overall, Fort Smith is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Smith who work in office and administrative support (12.51%), sales jobs (12.15%), and management occupations (8.76%).

 The percentage of adults in Fort Smith who are college-educated is close to the national average for all communities of 21.84%: 19.79% of the adults in Fort Smith have a bachelor's degree or advanced degree.